Club: NAC Breda | Opening: 1996 | Capacity: 19,000

 Rat Verlegh Stadion is located toward the north-east of the city of Breda at about 2 kilometres from the city centre and half a kilometre more from the city’s main train station.

-If using public transport, the stadium can be reached with bus 2.
+The stadium can be reached with bus 2.
 Take the bus from the train station in the direction of Haagse Beemden.
 After about 12 minutes get off at stop NAC Stadion.
 The bus also passes through the city centre.
 Buses run two to four times an hour.

 Address: Stadionstraat 23, 4815 NC Breda